 I am Deniz Genlik, a J. L. Doob Research Assistant Professor at the University of Illinois at Urbana-Champaign.
 This is a postdoctoral position named after Joseph Leo Doob.
 My postdocoral mentor is Felix Janda.

-Before coming to UIUC, I completed my Ph.D. at the Ohio State University under supervision of Hsian-Hua Tseng.
-Before that, I completed my MSc thesis under the supervision of Sergey Finashin at Middle East Technical University.
-During this period, I worked on symplectic topology.
+Before coming to UIUC, I completed my Ph.D. at the Ohio State University under the supervision of Hsian-Hua Tseng.
+Before that, I completed my M.Sc. thesis under the supervision of Sergey Finashin at Middle East Technical University.